Skip to main content

 Advanced Features

-Voice chat, image generation, agent avatars, BPMN-inspired process engine workflows, and agent-defined dynamic dashboards.
+Voice chat, outbound VoIP telephony, image generation, agent avatars, and agent-defined dynamic dashboards.

 Voice Chat